Exploring and Lifting the Robustness of LLM-powered Automated Program Repair with Metamorphic Testing: MT-LAPR

 This section presents the implementation details of each MR we proposed.
 Given a Java function, we first exert JavaParser\cite{JavaPars88:online} to parse the Java code string to obtain the AST, thereby traversing and localizing AST nodes to make corresponding perturbations.
 Considering a coding style may be replicated many times within one's code in practice \cite{ogura2018bring}, we transform all encountered AST nodes that satisfy our perturbation criteria in each sample to mimic such a situation.

 \textbf{MR1 VariableRenaming}

 For each encountered variable declaration node, a new variable name is generated, which consists of the original variable name and a dynamic suffix.
+This method aims to preserve as much of the original code information as possible, avoiding the performance damage of LLMs owing to information loss instead of perturbations.
 The perturbator maintains a variable name mapping table to record the correspondence between the original variable name and the new variable name.
 When encountering variable usage nodes during the traversing, the perturbator updates the variable name according to the mapping table.
 The perturbation logic is as follows:

 where $varName$ is the original variable name, $``\_var"$ is a fixed infix, $C$ is an incrementing counter to discriminate different variables within the same function, $concat(\cdot)$ denotes the concatenation of all its parameters sequentially, and $\to$ denotes the transformation symbol connecting before- and post-perturbation.